 Mrs. Wilson died in 1992.
-Dr. and Mrs. Wilson were buried together at the Stouffville Cemetery.
+Dr. and Mrs. Wilson were buried at the Stouffville Cemetery.

-His son Dr. Murray Stewart Wilson M.D. died in 2009 and he was buried with his grandparents and his father’s siblings at the Stouffville Cemetery.
+Dr. Wilson’s son, Dr. Murray Stewart Wilson M.D. died in 2009 and he was buried with his grandparents and his father’s siblings at the Stouffville Cemetery.